philips-software/terraform-provider-hsdp/docs/data-sources/s3creds_policy.md

 # hsdp_s3creds_policy

+-> **Deprecation Notice** This data source is deprecated and will be removed in an upcoming release of the provider

 Gets information on defined S3 Credential policies

 > This resource is only available when `s3creds_url` is set in the provider config